balramkhichar/opin-app/docs/authentication.md

 ### Protected Routes

 The dashboard page (`/dashboard`) is protected and only accessible to authenticated users.
-Unauthenticated users are automatically redirected to the login page.
+Unauthenticated users are automatically redirected to the sign-in page.

 ### Middleware